-In addition to Relationships and Health Education, a puberty and growing up talk is taught in year 6 (content delivered by the school nurse).
+In addition to Relationships and Health Education, a puberty and growing up talk is taught in years 5 and 6 (content delivered by the school nurse).
 Parents are able to withdraw their child from this learning if they choose to (see 'Parents' section below).